infinitizon/nodemailer-zeptomail-transport/ReadMe.md

 # Intro
 A custom transport plugin that allows to send email using Nodemailer via [Zeptomail](https://www.zoho.com/zeptomail/email-api.html)  from [ZOHO](https://www.zoho.com/)
 # Purpose
-A Tiny plugin for the new Zeptomail API and Nodemailer v4+.
+I was looking for nodemailer transport for Zeptomail but couldn't find one.
+So I decided to create one.
+This is a tiny plugin for the new Zeptomail API and Nodemailer v4+.
 Really tiny and optimized plugin written in Typescript
 # Support the project
 Please support me by clicking the star button -- It helps the engine go on
 # Documentation